hashicorp/terraform-provider-tfe/website/docs/r/policy_set.html.markdown

   new resource if changed.
 This value _must not_ be provided if `policy_ids` are provided.
 * `workspace_ids` - (Optional) A list of workspace IDs.
 This value _must not_ be provided
   if `global` is provided.
+* `slug` - (Optional) A reference to the `tfe_slug` data source that contains the `source_path` to where the local policies are located.
+This is used when policies are located locally, and can only be used when there is no VCS repo or explicit Policy IDs.
+This _requires_ the usage of the `tfe_slug` data source.

 -> **Note:** When neither `vcs_repo` or `policy_ids` is not specified, the current default is to create an empty non-VCS policy set.